 HIS 260.
-ALABAMA HISTORY (3-0-3) PREREQUISITE: Appropriate placement scores.
+ALABAMA HISTORY (3-0-3)

 This course surveys the development of the state of Alabama from pre-historic times to the present.
 The course presents material on the discovery, exploration, colonization, territorial period, antebellum Alabama, Reconstruction, and modern history.